gcp-development/web-application/README.md

 </ul>

 When considering open-source software my first look is on the team building the software and the community using and maintaining it.
 (Makes no point selecting a state of the art software that is supported by a one man show.
 Believe Me or not, this is one of the most common errors startups do.)
 After saying that, having asynchronous support, ability to scale and maturity is essential in any startup product development.
+Nevertheless, there are some very good alternatives options to the ones used for this demo.
+For a Rust web framework axum(https://docs.rs/axum/latest/axum/) is also a sound choice and for the database layer [SeaORM](https://www.sea-ql.org/SeaORM/docs/introduction/sea-orm/)(SeaORM is an object-relational mapper which SQLx is not).

 ![image](https://user-images.githubusercontent.com/76512851/222997611-1fcbe954-99d5-4c68-914f-3a71b34eee6e.png)